gbdev/pandocs/content/Interrupts.md

 Whereas <INT> means the operation which is automatically executed by the CPU when it executes an interrupt.

+The effect of EI is delayed by one instruction.
+This means that EI followed immediately by DI does not allow interrupts between the EI and the DI.

 ### FFFF - IE - Interrupt Enable (R/W)

 ` Bit 0: V-Blank  Interrupt Enable  (INT 40h)  (1=Enable)`\